 \section{Abstract}

-We introduce \frameworkname, an evaluation framework for retrieval-augmented generation (RAG) from multimodal sources.
+We introduce \mirage, an evaluation framework for retrieval-augmented generation (RAG) from multimodal sources.
 As audiovisual media becomes a prevalent source of information online, it is essential for RAG systems to integrate information from these sources into generation.
-However, existing evaluations for RAG are text-centric, limiting their applicability to multimodal, reasoning intensive settings because they don't verify information against sources. \frameworkname is a claim-centric approach to multimodal RAG evaluation, consisting of \claimscore, evaluating factuality and information coverage, and \citationscore, measuring citation support and completeness.
-We show that \frameworkname, when applied by humans, strongly aligns with extrinsic quality judgments.
-We additionally introduce automatic variants of \frameworkname and three prominent TextRAG metrics--\acle, \argue, and \ragas--demonstrating the limitations of text-centric work and laying the groundwork for automatic evaluation.
-We release open-source implementations\footnote{ \url{https://github.com/alexmartin1722/mirage}} and outline how to assess mulitmodal RAG.
+However, existing evaluations for RAG are text-centric, limiting their applicability to multimodal settings. \mirage is a claim-centric approach to multimodal RAG evaluation, consisting of \claimscore, which assesses factuality and information coverage, and \citationscore, which assesses citation support and completeness.
+We show that, when applied by humans, \mirage strongly aligns with extrinsic judgments of output quality.
+We additionally introduce an automatic implementation of \mirage as well as multimodal variants of three prominent text-based RAG metrics---\acle, \argue, and \ragas---demonstrating the limitations of text-centric work and laying the groundwork for automatic evaluation.
+We release open-source implementations\footnote{Data and code upon publication.} and outline evaluation methods for multimodal RAG.